SEO Trends: 45 Experts On The Future Of Search

 Over that past couple of years, many specialists in the field of online marketing have gone on record taking about the blurring lines of SEO, social media, and PR.
 While there is a lot of truth in this statement, especially around the previously flawed silos between these channels, they are now thankfully coming down.

-I see a very positive/influential future in 2015 for search engine optimization, as an important part in generating trusted traffic, which is still very important for most commercial websites.
+I see a very positive/influential future for search engine optimization, as an important part in generating trusted traffic, which is still very important for most commercial websites.
 As Andrew Isidoro reiterates, organic search is an essential part of the purchase funnel, and this isn’t likely to change.

 I think many people forget the specialist disciplines within the broad field of SEO.
 Many still see SEO as simply generating “free” traffic, when in fact SEO isn’t just about generating new traffic, but also maintaining traffic, optimizing platforms, and content.